yahoojapan/yosegi-hadoop/docs/quickstart.md

 ## Create yosegi file
 Load json file and create yosegi file.

-The sample code for MapReduce is this.
+Following code is a sample for MapReduce.
-This class is included in the jar.
+This class should be included in the jar file.

 ```
 package jp.co.yahoo.yosegi.hadoop.mapreduce;